Tools & Resources▼

-|A B C F IS||Mutual Fund||Balanced/Hybrid||Conservative Allocation|
+|A B C F IS||Mutual Fund||Balanced/Hybrid||Allocation-30% to 50% Equity|

-Performance quoted represents past performance which is no guarantee of future results.
+Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after-tax returns, click on Performance tab.
 Performance does not reflect the maximum 5.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.

 Click the Performance tab for standard fund performance.

-In the equity portfolio, stock selection added to and sector weight detracted from the fund’s overall performance.
-Relative to the fund’s Dow Jones Select Dividend Index, the two best performing sectors were Utilities and Energy.
-The two sectors that most negatively contributed to fund performance were Materials and Consumer Discretionary.
+In the equity portfolio, stock selection added to while sector weight detracted from the fund’s overall performance.
+Relative to the fund’s Russell 1000 Value Index benchmark, the three best-performing sectors were Industrials, Energy and Consumer Staples.
+The three sectors that most negatively contributed to fund performance were Financials, Utilities and Consumer Discretionary.